kjurdzinski/chimera_dbOTU_pipeline/README.md

 ### Notes

-Here we use a stable ddOTU3 version downloaded as python script on May 21, 2023
+Here we use a stable dbOTU3 version downloaded as a python script on May 21, 2023

 ### Acknowledgements